o2r-project/erc-spec/docs/spec/docker.md

 The runtime manifest MUST be represented by a `Dockerfile`, see [Docker builder reference](https://docs.docker.com/engine/reference/builder/), as defined in version [`1.12.x`](https://github.com/docker/docker/blob/1.12.x/docs/reference/builder.md).

-## Docker image

-The base directory MUST contain a [tarball](https://en.wikipedia.org/wiki/Tar_(computing)) of a Docker image as created be the command `docker save`, see [Docker CLI save command documentation](https://docs.docker.com/engine/reference/commandline/save/), as defined in version [`1.12.x`](https://github.com/docker/docker/blob/1.12.x/docs/reference/commandline/save.md).

-The file SHOULD be named `image.tar`.

-The output of the container during execution can be shown to the user to convey detailed information.

 ## Dockerfile

 The base directory MUST contain a valid Dockerfile, see [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).